Installing Qiskit

 Qiskit is a python library prepared for people who would like to work on quantum systems.
 It's a great way to integrate quantum solutions into your own work.
 You can use other python libraries along side it to enhance the work you do with it.
 Some recommended libraries would be:

 Since this is a python library, you'll need python installed on your computer.
 If you already have it set-up you're good to go - just be sure that you're using python 3.5 or later.
-If not, you can find information about installing python in the resources section.
+If not, you can find in the section.

 We mentioned at the beginning of this guide, I'll assume you know a little python already.
 Python is super easy to learn and is very intuitive, especially if you already know another object oriented language like Java.
-You can find more information about learning python in the resources section.
+You can find more in the section.

 Once you're all set, you can find and follow the installation guide on the Qiskit website.
 They have several; great resources to help you out: